The amount of relationships that end in infidelity is quite high and the rehabilitation is the worst part.

 Finding out about infidelity is always heart-wrenching.
 Everything my ex had ever told me was a lie.
 I remember when I initially prompted the breakup, he told me he was going to take the time to work on himself so that he didn’t do the things he used to do to me anymore.
 That he wanted to be better.
 It was all bulls*t.
 It was so effortless for him to lie to me directly to my face.

 What has really helped me is how accepting people are, I may have gotten a little crazy but with breakups, you get a Crazytown Hall Pass.
 Finding a friend to confide in and to just listen to me vent and be supportive and understanding and gentle has been instrumental in pushing past my experience.
-The best reminder is that you can’t dwell on other people’s behaviours.
+The best reminder is that you can’t dwell on other people’s behavior.
 I can only focus on how they have affected me and how I can cope with them and learn and grow.

 Acceptance was a hard one for me.
 It took a while to feel real.
 Every time I would go on a bad date, it made me angry at my ex.
 I would just think about the bond we had and how comfortable our relationship was, and how I was wasting another evening smiling and nodding with Mr.Not Right For Me.
 I think this is just a case of the grass is always being greener.
 A true connection will come and I would rather wait for someone that is willing to fully commit to me than someone who has their foot halfway out the door.